linode/docs/docs/applications/containers/how-to-deploy-kubernetes-on-linode-with-rancher-2-2/index.md

     ![Linode Cloud Manager - new cluster nodes](cloud-manager-linodes-provisioning.png "New cluster nodes listed in Linode Cloud Manager")

     {{< note >}}
-If your nodes do not deploy as expected, then you may have run into a limit on the number of resources allowed on your Linode account.
+If your nodes do not not appear in the Linode Cloud Manager as expected, then you may have run into a limit on the number of resources allowed on your Linode account.
 Contact [Linode Support](/docs/platform/billing-and-support/support/) if you believe this may be the case.
 {{< /note >}}

 ### Explore the New Cluster